Hussi503/Interview-Questions/Kubernetes/New-question.md

 ---

-# 3. What happens internally when you run `kubectl apply`?
+# 🔴3.
+What happens internally when you run `kubectl apply`?

-## Production-Grade Interview Answer

 When `kubectl apply` is executed, Kubernetes performs several steps internally.